timruhkopf/BOResNet/README.md

 As part of my interviews for a PhD position at the AutoML group located in Hannover at the Leibniz University, I was tasked the following coding challenge

-Objective: Find the optimal learning rate of a neural network
+## Objective: Find the optimal learning rate of a neural network

-* Optimizer: Implement Bayesian Optimization (BO) as a global optimization approach use a Gaussian Process as a predictive model (you can use any existing GP library) use expected improvement (EI) as an acquisition function Use an optimization budget of 10 function evaluations if you want to watch some intro videos for BO, you can find our MOOC on AutoML on the ai-campus.org For the deep neural network, please follow the specifications below: A small ResNet, e.g., a ResNet-9 --- should not take
+* Optimizer: Implement Bayesian Optimization (BO) as a global optimization approach use a Gaussian Process as a predictive model (you can use any existing GP library) use expected improvement (EI) as an acquisition function.
+Use an optimization budget of 10 function evaluations if you want to watch some intro videos for BO, you can find our MOOC on AutoML on the ai-campus.org For the deep neural network, please follow the specifications below: A small ResNet, e.g., a ResNet-9 --- should not take